Networks and Programmes

 Also see:

-The Permanent Service for Mean Sea Level (PSMSL) is the global databank for monthly and annual mean sea levels containing data from almost 2000 sites.
-The PSMSL is a member of the Federation of Astronomical and Geophysical Data Analysis Services, which currently restructuring under the World Data Systems.
+The Permanent Service for Mean Sea Level (PSMSL) is the global databank for monthly and annual mean sea levels containing data from over 2000 sites.
+The PSMSL is in the process of applying for membership under the World Data Systems.

 The Global Sea Level Observing System GLOSS is a programme of the Joint Technical Commission for Oceanography and Marine Meteorology (JCOMM) of the Intergovernmental Oceanographic Commission (IOC) and the World Meteorological Organisation (WMO) for the establishment of global and regional sea level networks.
 The main component of GLOSS is the 'Global Core Network' (GCN).